firemodels/bot/Revbot/README.md

 revbot.sh [options] [casename.fds]

 revbot.sh builds fds or smokeview for a set of revisions found in a revision file.
-If fds was built, it also runs casename.fds for each fds that was built.
-The revision file is generated using get_revisions.sh. git checkout revisions are performed on a copy of the fds or smv repo cloned by this script.
-So revbot.sh will not effect the repo you normally work with.
+If fds was built, it also runs casename.fds for. each fds that was built.
+The revision file is generated using get_revisions.txt. git checkout revisions are performed on a copy of the fds or smv repo cloned by this script.
+So revbot.sh does not effect the repo you normally work with.

 ### Commonly Used Options